Sensitivity of literature T1 mapping methods to the underlying magnetization transfer parameters: Methods

-The simulations were performed for the MT parameters of the 9 regions of interest (ROIs) captured by Tab.~2 in Ref.~\citen{Assländer.2024o}, namely the entire white matter (WM), anterior corpus callosum (CC), posterior CC, cortical gray matter (GM), caudate, putamen, pallidum, thalamus, and hippocampus.
+The simulations were performed for MT parameters measured at 3\,T (cf. Tab.~2 in Ref.~\citen{Assländer.2024elq}), covering 9 regions of interest (ROIs), namely the entire white matter (WM), anterior corpus callosum (CC), posterior CC, cortical gray matter (GM), caudate, putamen, pallidum, thalamus, and hippocampus.
 For each of these ROIs and each of the 25 pulse sequences, I calculated $\partial T_1^\text{o} / \partial p_i^\text{MT}$ for all $p_i^\text{MT} \in \{m_0^\text{s}, T_1^\text{f}, T_2^\text{f}, T_\text{x}, T_1^\text{s}, T_2^\text{s}\}$.
 Due to the wide variety in sequences and fitting methods, gradients were determined with the 5\textsuperscript{th}-order central finite difference method.

 The size of each derivative $\partial T_1^\text{o} / \partial p_i^\text{MT}$ was assessed with its mean absolute value across all ROIs and pulse sequences.
 To allow for a comparison between parameters, it is normalized by the mean of the parameter value across all ROIs ($\mu_{|\partial T_1^\text{o} / \partial p_i^\text{MT}|} \cdot \mu_{p_i^\text{MT}}$).
 The variability of each derivative was assessed with the coefficient of variation, that is, the standard deviation divided by the mean absolute value, each taken over all ROIs and sequences ($\sigma_{\partial T_1^\text{o} / \partial p_i^\text{MT}} / \mu_{|\partial T_1^\text{o} / \partial p_i^\text{MT}|}$).
 Further, I modeled each derivative's variability with a linear mixed effects model, which considers each ROI's set of MT parameters $p_i^\text{MT} \in \{m_0^\text{s}, T_1^\text{f}, T_2^\text{f}, T_\text{x}, T_1^\text{s}, T_2^\text{s}\}$ and an intercept as fixed effects, and the ROI, the sequence type, and the individual sequence as random effects.
 The mixed model uses a hierarchical structure for the sequence type, that is, inversion-recovery, Look-Locker, saturation-recovery, variable flip angle, and MP\textsuperscript{(2)}RAGE, and individual sequence identifiers.
 The model considers random intercepts, but not random slopes.
 Further, it assumes Gaussian distributions.
 I used a maximum likelihood algorithm to fit the model to the data.